-Upon our afternoon arrival, we’ll proceed directly to the National Museum, where we’ll view its collection of Khmer art, featuring more than 5,000 objects, including statuary and other artifacts from Angkor Wat.
+On the first day of this Cambodia 6 Days Itinerary we’ll proceed directly to the National Museum, where we’ll view its collection of Khmer art, featuring more than 5,000 objects, including statuary and other artifacts from Angkor Wat.
 Afterwards, we’ll check into our hotel and set out on an orientation walk to familiarize ourselves with the area.

 Day 2: Royal Palace – Killing Fiels – Russian Market.